jonbhanson/flutter_native_splash/README.md

   # To position the branding image at the bottom of the screen you can use bottom, bottomRight,
   # and bottomLeft.
 The default values is bottom if not specified or specified something else.
   #branding_mode: bottom

+  # Set the branding padding from the bottom of the screen.
+The default value is 0
+  # branding_bottom_padding: 24

   # The color_dark, background_image_dark, image_dark, branding_dark are parameters that set the background
   # and image when the device is in dark mode.
 If they are not specified, the app will use the